 Interoperability is key

 The emerging charging infrastructure market is made up of various operators.
 In this fragmented market, interoperability is key.
 “All makes and models of EVs need to be able to communicate with the various types of charging stations, including with their back-office systems that support roaming, invoicing and so on,” explains Vincent.
 Needless to say, charging stations are highly complex electrical and technological systems.
 “A growing number of them also enable vehicle-to-grid or ‘smart’ charging, which uses EVs as a kind of ‘buffer’ to optimally balance the electricity supply and demand, for example.
-So from a standards perspective, the e-mobility trend is causing two previously separate worlds to ‘collide’: the automotive industry, which works with ISO standards, and the electrical world, where IEC standards are used,” he adds.
+What we also will see more and more is “Plug & Charge” that enables an electric vehicle to automatically identify and authorize itself to a charging station after which the charging starts including automating the payment,” he adds.

 Bridging the gap

-“As DEKRA, we are uniquely positioned to bridge the gap between those two industries,” Vincent continues.
+“As DEKRA, we are uniquely positioned to bridge the gap between the electrical and automotive industries that together form the world of e-mobility,” Vincent continues.
 “DEKRA has been around for nearly a hundred years, not only in the automotive sector but also in the electrical world through its acquisition history.
 It’s thanks to this strong heritage that we can nowadays award the KEMA-KEUR certification mark to EV charging stations in addition to electrical components such as plugs, cables, connectors, wiring and switches.
 We’re not only closely monitoring the latest legislative requirements and industry standards, but are actually helping to drive them forward to keep pace with technology by participating in various standardization committees and industry consortia consisting of OEMs, suppliers, engineering partners, providers of charging infrastructure and other test houses.”
 DEKRA is also further developing and expanding its existing network of technical laboratories and testing facilities around the world – such as in the Netherlands, Germany, Spain, the USA, China and Taiwan.
 “We are continuously pursuing our goal of becoming the leading company in terms of EV testing services for manufacturers and suppliers globally, whether they need to test vehicles, components or charging systems,” concludes Vincent.